georgiee/coding-for-kids/slides.md

 ---
 [.background-color: #fdc552]

+^ Let's start.

-^ Let's start with some nostalgia fun.
-Me the coding kid.
+^ First some nostalgia fun with me as the coding kid.

 # [fit] *Nostalgia Fun*
 ## *with*